chiaracapuano/IndieGOGO/README.md

 * ModelPrep
 * templates

+The ML model used n the **master** branch is a PySpark logistic regression pre-trained mode, while in the **TD_IDF** branch the model is a sklearn trained logistic regression model.

 #### home folder
 The Flask app corpus is contained in the file **main.py**.
 The app loads the previously trained ML model in the folder **PySpark-cvLR-ml_set_complete** and allows the user to enter a link to an IndieGOGO campaign web address.

+### Master Branch

 **Prediction.py** is called in the main, it scrapes the address in input and evaluates the parts of speech in the ad, storing them in a Counter.
 The Counter obtained is passed to the ML model, which computes wheter the campaign will be successful or not.

+### TF-IDF Branch

+**Prediction.py** is called in the main.
+It dumps the previously scraped addresses that form the database, scrapes the address in input and creates a dataframe appending the two.
+A tf-idf matrix is created, and its features used to train a sklearn logistic regression model (the user input link is obviously not included in the training).

+The success of the campaign in the link in input is then predicted.

 The main also contains a function *model* that defaults to Flase, which can be used to retrain the model as well as create a whole new training-test dataset.

 #### ModelPrep

+### Master Branch

 The folder **ModelPrep** contains the classes: